 - Average treatment time is 12–18 months; the Flex plan could take as little as a few months.

-- Requires office visits every 4–6 weeks.
+- Requires office visits every 4–10 weeks on average.

 Getting Started